What To Stock Up On In September

 Camping Coolers

-You may want to give your family some camping equipment as gifts to use for vacations in the future, or some emergency prep efforts.
+You may want to give your family some camping equipment as gifts to use for vacations in the future or some emergency prep efforts.
 If they have any coolers left, this is the month to buy one or two.
 This picture will remind all of us to stock up on flashlights and batteries.
 My sweet friend, Harry from Texas, sent me some C and D batteries because I mentioned I couldn’t find any.
-I’m so thankful for my readers, like Harry, who have blessed me in so many ways.
+I’m so thankful for my readers, like Harry, who have blessed me in many ways.

 I was surprised to see folding chairs today at the store because I had heard there was a shortage of them.